 Prior to that point, any language within the Parrot repository which had a working test suite would automagically get updated for any Parrot incompatibility which occurred.
 That is to say, if I added a new parameter to a C function (often for performance or correctness reasons), or if I renamed a function (for cleanliness reasons), I could change the code in Rakudo itself to match that change and no one would notice that any incompatibility had occurred.
 These deprecations and changes were atomic.
 In one commit you had one version of Rakudo and Parrot which worked together nicely and in the next commit you had another version of Rakudo and Parrot which worked together nicely.

-I know on my part that I offered repeatedly to perform optimizations for Rakudo, to add features specific to Rakudo's needs, and to fix bugs that were holding back Rakudo.
+I offered repeatedly to perform optimizations for Rakudo, to add features specific to Rakudo's needs, and to fix bugs that were holding back Rakudo.
 For the most part, these offers went unheeded.
-(I can think of a few cases where I was told repeatedly "Rakudo doesn't need that feature", and then after I stopped working on Parrot, someone would sigh loudly and publicly, write a flurry of patches to Parrot to implement exactly what I had offered, and then someone would post a congratulatory blog suggesting that memory use or speed had improved, and isn't it all wonderful.
+(I can think of a few cases where I was told repeatedly "Rakudo doesn't need that feature"—see Patrick Michaud's admission that Rakudo had told me not to make several improvements to Parrot—and then after I stopped working on Parrot, someone would sigh loudly and publicly, write a flurry of patches to Parrot to implement exactly what I had offered, and then someone would post a congratulatory blog suggesting that memory use or speed had improved, and isn't it all wonderful.
 Goodness knows I spent a lot of time fixing bugs in Rakudo's own C code which used Parrot underneath.)

-Remember, my primary goal was always to get a usable and useful Perl 6 implementation as soon as possible.
+My primary goal was always to get a usable and useful P6 implementation as soon as possible.

 By the end of 2010, the Rakudo developers had decided to redesign their compiler tools again.
 I implied earlier that PIR wasn't a great language in which to write a compiler.
 Let me state that more strongly.
 PIR is a mostly terrible language in which to write a compiler.
 It's better than C in many ways.
 That's not high praise in the 21st century.